couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

 Each vBucket is moved independently, and a number of vBuckets can be migrated simultaneously in parallel between the different nodes in the cluster.
-On each destination node, a process called **Unhandled:** `[:unknown-tag :firstterm]` is started, which uses the TAP system to request that all the data is transferred for a single vBucket, and that the new vBucket data will become the active vBucket once the migration has been completed.
+On each destination node, a process called `ebucketmigrator` is started, which uses the TAP system to request that all the data is transferred for a single vBucket, and that the new vBucket data will become the active vBucket once the migration has been completed.

 While the vBucket migration process is taking place, clients are still sending data to the existing vBucket.
 This information is migrated along with the